stevecochrane/dungeon-map/README.md

-I tried a proof of concept using Next.js, because in my experience server-side rendering adds a lot of complexity without it, but it wasn't a good fit for this project yet either, because when using its static export the resulting JS bundle is significantly larger than what I have now, and it includes a lot of features that aren't necessary for a small, single-page app.
+I tried a proof of concept using Next.js, because in my experience server-side rendering adds a lot of complexity without it, but it wasn't a good fit for this project yet either, because when using its static export the resulting JS bundle is significantly larger (and split across significantly more HTTP requests) than what I have now, and it includes a lot of features that aren't necessary for a small, single-page app.
 But like above with CSS-in-JS, if this app expands to need multiple pages with routing, then it might be a good fit.